Sen. Cantwell pushes for more NASA money that could help Bezos’s Blue Origin with lunar lander contract

-Instead, despite an intense lobbying campaign led by former NASA administrator Jim Bridenstine, Congress appropriated $850 million — a sizeable amount but a small fraction of what NASA said it needed.
+Instead, despite an intense lobbying campaign led by former NASA administrator Jim Bridenstine, Congress appropriated $850 million — a sizable amount but a small fraction of what NASA said it needed.

 With the limited funding, NASA said it could only afford to pay for a single company to build its lunar lander and last month it awarded Elon Musk’s SpaceX the contract.
 As a result, Bezos’s space venture, Blue Origin, lost out, after bidding $6 billion, or twice what SpaceX had said it would charge.
 (Bezos owns The Washington Post.)